 Economics: Frequently Asked Questions about the Economics Program

 15 single-spaced pages.
 This page limit is strictly enforced.
 Tables, figures and appendices are included in the 15 page limit.
-If you want to include a sample of a questionnaire, experimental instructions, etc, we suggest that you post this material on a web site and refer to the URL in your project description.

 The project description should be a detailed research design.
 It should clearly indicate the research question, the importance of the theoretical contribution of and motivation for the research, and the methodology that will be used to answer the question.
 The research design should be as specific as possible.
 The Project Description must contain, as a separate section within the narrative, a discussion of the broader impacts of the proposed activities.